Jack Suwinski Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.17 team ERA that ranks 28th across all league pitching staffs.
+- The Royals' 5.18 team ERA ranks 28th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.